 On the opposite end, there is ‘wa’ (วะ), which is used to make a sentence more intense/sound more impolite.
 This is most likely used if someone is angry.

 What the hell do you want?

-There are many examples of these particles, and these are just a few.
+The important thing to remember that particles always come at the end of the sentence, even after question words and tense words, which will move onto soon.
+There are many examples of particles, and these are just a few.
 These can be very helpful to know, so you should try learning them.

 ’Laew’ (แล้ว) is an example of a particle.
 It doesn’t translate exactly into English but it best translates to ‘already’.
 For example:

 I already ate

 As you can see here, ‘laew’ is added at the end of the sentence.
 It essentially changes the sentence to the past tense.
 Another way to make the past tense is to use time-based adverbs.
 By adding adverbs like yesterday in Thai to the end of the sentence, you will make it past tense.

 Here's a tip - using the phrase 'mua...thi laew' (เมื่อ...ที่แล้ว) and placing a word like week, month or year in between, you can talk about what you did last week, last month, or last year: